plblum/jivs/docs/Learning_Jivs/Building_Client_Validation_UI.md

 }
 ```

-The Dispatcher Function does not rebuild the Validation Summary, enable or disable the Submit button, or otherwise decide how form validation should appear.
+The Form Dispatcher Function does not rebuild the Validation Summary, enable or disable the Submit button, or otherwise decide how form validation should appear.

-Those decisions belong to the individual Presentation Functions.
+Those decisions belong to the individual Form Presentation Functions.

-### The Presentation Functions
+### The Form Presentation Functions

-Presentation Functions receive validation state from the Dispatcher Function and decide how an individual UI element should respond.
+Form Presentation Functions receive validation state from the Form Dispatcher Function and decide how an individual UI element should respond.

 Form validation commonly affects two kinds of UI elements: